KaiqueZambrano/chez-4games/README.md

 # chez-gamekit

 Raylib bindings, an ECS, and game utilities for Chez Scheme.
 Built for personal use — simple 2D games.
+No package system, no dependencies beyond Chez Scheme and raylib.

 ## Requirements